Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Contributing

 Everyone is welcome to contribute ideas, report bugs, and make the code more efficient.
-We especially welcome contributions to the following areas :
+We especially welcome contributions to the following areas:

 - Add support for a ledger that is not already supported.
 - Update and/or add mapping information for a ledger.